filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 Response: `"0"`

 ### StateMinerInitialPledgeForSector
-StateMinerInitialPledgeForSector returns the initial pledge collateral for a given sector size, duration and included pieces (if any)
+StateMinerInitialPledgeForSector returns the initial pledge collateral for a given sector duration, size and combined size of any verified pieces within the sector

 Perms: read